diegofiori/ML_Higgs/README.md

 ### "regression_tools.py" <br />
 Contains the generic functions used throughout the implementation of algorithms.
 Specifically:<br />
--auxiliary functions for regression implementations;<br />
+-auxiliary functions for regression implementations: <br />
 -single steps of regression algorithms;<br />
 -extraction of a sample of the dataset;<br />
 -batch creation.<br />